European frog-bit

 Local Efforts

 Beginning in 2022, the Lake St. Clair CISMA started monitoring for European frog-bit in Macomb and St. Clair counties.
 We have been monitoring waterways throughout the counties by kayak, powerboat, and waders and reporting our findings to EGLE.
-We plan to propose treatment options for certain locations in the following year.
+Treatments for European Frog-bit began in 2023, with resurveys and new treatments being added in 2024.
+Between 2023 and 2024 combined we were able to treat nearly 30 acres of local waterways for European frog-bit!

 How You Can Help